telent/nixwrt/README.md

 ## The Nix Package Collection

-As of May 2020 it has been tested with nixpkgs master git rev bc675971dae581ec653fa6.
+As of March 2021 it has been tested with nixpkgs master git rev ad47284f8b01f, which at the time of writing was the latest commit on nixos-unstable to have built on Hydra.
 If you're using a later or earlier version, your mileage may vary.

 ## a Nixpkgs overlay